 Being morbidly obese means that you have to be extra careful when purchasing a treadmill.
 This is due to the fact that you’re going to weigh far more than an average person.
 You must find a treadmill that has the power needed to support your body.
 Fortunately, there are plenty of treadmills out there that are built with heavy people kept in mind.
 Now, how can you tell which treadmill is which?
 Simply by looking out for a few key features.

 The very first thing that you want is a powerful motor.
 Every treadmill is powered by an electric motor.
 The power of this motor (measured in Horsepower) determines how fast a treadmill can go.
-It also determines how much weight a treadmill can carry comfortably.
+It also determines how much user weight capacity a treadmill can carry comfortably.
 A powerful motor is needed for an obese user so their bodyweight doesn’t over stress the motor.
 A motor that faces too much stress will end up breaking down sooner.

 Another thing to keep in mind is that obese people exclusively use treadmills for walking.
 If this is the case for you as well then you should go for a motor with low RPM.
 A powerful motor with a high RPM is designed to run at high speeds.
 Keeping it running at low speeds for long periods of time can burn it out.
 A low RPM motor is designed to function at lower speeds.
 Hence, it’s more suitable for people who don’t plan on running on their treadmill.